 The results were quite striking, and indicated that the kittens from the second, constrained group had not developed an appreciation of the physical significance of their visual experience.
 For instance, when a normal kitten is held and brought close to the floor or a table-top, it will reach out its paws in anticipation of the contact.
 The constrained kittens did not display such reaching behavior.
 Likewise, kittens from the constrained group were more likely to bump into walls and fall off the edges of things, apparently not recognizing the significance of the relevant visual input.
-The authors conclude that “practical activity, understood as a mode of epistemic access to the world, is a necessary underpinning of our general referential capacity.”

 In other words, we have to meaningfully explore, and interact with ideas in practical ways if we are to meaningfully integrate them into our understanding of the world.
 This is essentially the constructivist, or PBL, view on learning.
 By touching and navigating their environment, the kittens in group 1 were able to understand it and therefore ‘construct’ it into knowledge they could use, but the kittens in group 2, as passive recipients of the information, couldn’t apply it in a way that was useful to them.